boite/hl7-bridge/README.md

 # HL7 Bridge

-Accept connections from MLLP clients, forward their messages to an HTTP end point and relay the acknowledgments back to the MLLP clients.
+Accept connections from MLLP clients, forward their messages over the selected transport and relay the acknowledgements back to the MLLP clients.

 ## Install